capac/credit-card-fraud-detection/README.md

 # Fraud detection project

-A project to determine fraud cases in card payment transactions.
-Only an extremely tiny percentage of cases are fraudulent, precisely 0.74% of transactions.
-Moreover, the bank possesses resources to follow up on only 400 possible fraudulent cases per month.
-I've added a 'fraudCase' column as target feature, with label 1 for fraud cases and 0 otherwise.
+This is a machine learning project for determining fraud cases in card payment transactions.
+More specifically, it is a binary classification problem where the target feature is the  'fraudCase' column, with label 1 for fraud cases and 0 otherwise.
+Only an extremely tiny percentage of cases are fraudulent, precisely 0.74% of all transactions.

 ## Data cleaning

 'merchantZip' contains 3260 unique categories, 19.4% of which are missing values.
 That figure increases to 31.6% if you include all of the entries marked as '0'.
 The remaining, unique 'merchantZip' codes all figure below 1%, so also due to the high fragmentation I decided to drop this feature.

+ In the analysis I decided to convert 'eventId', 'accountNumber', 'merchantId', 'mcc', 'merchantCountry', 'merchantZip', 'posEntryMode' to string data type, because 'DictVectorizer' will only do a binary one-hot encoding when feature values are of type string. 'transactionTime' is set as a datetime type, while 'transactionAmount' and 'availableCash' are the only two numerical data types.

+ ## Exploratory data analysis

+The exploratory data analysis plots show the frequency of some fraudulent entries of the category features that have suspicious behaviors and that warrant more attention.
+For example, many of the fradulent transactions are below £10.
+The frequency of one fradulent merchant code (5735) is particularly high (almost 120 out of 875 fradulent transactions).
+In particular, the merchant account '8b9c15ea' stands out as one account aimed by fraudsters.

+Three fradulent country codes particularly stand out (826, 840, 442), while the merchant code most targeted by fraudsters is '0'.
+However, this may not be that informative as many ZIP codes in the US start with '0'.

+Just from exploratory data analysis one can see that fradulent POS entry codes are most likely to be '1' and '81', which are respectively 'POS Entry Mode Manual' and the 'POS Entry E-Commerce' mode.
+This last mode has many fradulent cases, and deserves special attention for the possibility of fraud.

-I decided to convert 'mcc', 'merchantCountry', 'posEntryMode' to categorical features, and calculate the [mutual information score from Scikit-Learn](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.mutual_info_score.html#sklearn.metrics.mutual_info_score) for each categorical feature against the fraud case target.
-I also calucalted the Pearson correlation on the numerical features.
+On the string data types, I calculate the [mutual information score from Scikit-Learn](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.mutual_info_score.html#sklearn.metrics.mutual_info_score) against the fraud case target.
+I also calcualted the Pearson correlation for 'transactionAmount' and 'availableCash'.

+I used the 'RandomUnderSampler' class from imbalanced-learn to under-sample the majority class.
+Since in my dataset 875 cases are fradulent, the class randomly selects 875 non-fraud cases to build a machine learning algorithm on a balanced dataset.
+I test the the balanced dataset on three machin learning algorithms: logistic regression, decision tree classifier and random forest classifier.
+All three are calculated on the balanced dataset, with the logistic regression obtaining the best balanced accuracy score.
+The balanced accuracy score is the mean of the recall of the two target classes.